-Hearing instruments are fitted to the uniqueness of each ear, which means if you have two instruments then your left hearing instrument is programmed differently from your right.
+Hearing instruments are fitted to the uniqueness of each ear, which means if you have two instruments then your left hearing instrument is programed differently from your right.
 That is why it is important to distinguish between the left hearing instrument and the right.

-In order to easily identify whether it is the left ear or right ear instrument, color markings may be applied inside the battery door.
+In order to easily identify whether it is left ear or right ear instrument, color markings may be applied inside the battery door.

-Blue marks the LEFT instrument.
-Red marks the RIGHT instrument.
+A blue dot marks the LEFT instrument A red dot marks the RIGHT instrument

-Putting on your instrument with earmold
+Putting on your instrument